phu0ngng/nccl/CONTRIBUTING.md

 ## Thank You

-Every contribution, whether it's a bug fix, feature, documentation improvement, or even a question that leads to better documentation, makes NCCL better for everyone.
 We truly appreciate your time and effort in contributing to NCCL.

 Happy coding!